 Best Pop Up Class B RV

-The 5Mars Imagine, which measures 195″ in length and 82″ in width, provides you with a whole list of amenities for such a small, class B vehicle.
+The 5Mars Imagine, which measures 195″ in length and 82″ in width, provides you with a whole list of amenities for such a small, class-B motorhome.
 Both seats in the front swivel to add seating capacity for the living room area.
 The electric pop-up top also provides ample protection because of the netted mosquito windows.

 You also get premium comfort with the furniture in the 5Mars Imagine too.
 The electric sofa, which is 54″ x 74″, also converts into an extensive bed.
 There is also a slightly smaller 2nd bed for extra sleeping space.
 Accompanied by the minimalist design, the RV also supplies a 6-gallon water heater and two separate 6-volt batteries with deep cycle capabilities.

 The European design of the RV is highlighted by the six windows with integrated curtains and mosquito nets.
 Although there is no wet bath inside the floor plan, a convenient outdoor rear shower is attached.

 - Mosquito net windows and curtains are integrated nicely to provide extra protection against pests and unwanted sunlight

 - Two different convertible beds make the most comfort out of the small space

 - No wet bath on the interior of the unit